fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 Does someone connected to the issue have a particular reason to target the PC because of an aspect?

-<em>Because Rustica has<strong>The Collected Notes of Peony the Elder</strong>and<strong>The Seal of Prolyus</strong>is an issue, it implies that the manuscript might be worth much to the secret organization.
+> <em>Because Rustica has<strong>The Collected Notes of Peony the Elder</strong>and<strong>The Seal of Prolyus</strong>is an issue, it implies that the manuscript might be worth much to the secret organization.
 Therefore, the Seal of Prolyus trying to steal the notes from Rustica would probably be a big problem for her.</em>

-<em>Because Ulf has<strong>The Good Ship</strong></em>Blagaard<em>and<strong>Lost Island of Konar�</strong>is an issue, it implies that Ulf will face some challenges when he sails his ship in search of the lost island.
+> <em>Because Ulf has<strong>The Good Ship</strong></em>Blagaard<em>and<strong>Lost Island of Konar�</strong>is an issue, it implies that Ulf will face some challenges when he sails his ship in search of the lost island.
 Therefore, the</em>Blagaard<em>becoming trapped in a Bermuda Triangle-like area of sea would probably be a big problem for him.</em>

-<em>Because Iva has<strong>I Can See Further Than You Ever Have</strong>and<strong>Secrets of the Ice</strong>is an issue, it implies that Iva will be interested in the long-term effects of the Great Catastrophe on the ice.
+> <em>Because Iva has<strong>I Can See Further Than You Ever Have</strong>and<strong>Secrets of the Ice</strong>is an issue, it implies that Iva will be interested in the long-term effects of the Great Catastrophe on the ice.
 Therefore, choosing between pursuing the mission the heroes undertook or dropping it to pursue new information about the cause of the new ice age would probably be a big problem for her.</em>

 You can also browse the story seeds in this book and see if any of them generate ideas for connections with your character aspects, issues, and campaign aspects.

-<a name="Trouble_Aspect"><strong>Trouble Aspect</strong></a>
+## Trouble Aspect

 How will you make it inevitable that the PCs will act toward that goal?
 To keep tension as you move from scene to scene, create a trouble aspect.
 This should represent the danger or death that's overhanging in the adventure; again, if there's no chance of physical, psychological, or professional death at all times, there is no tension, which means a boring game.
 The trouble is what happens if the PCs ignore the adventure, and also what will step in from time to time and remind them why what they are doing matters.